Logo for: NOWRA

 Jonathan Kaiser

 Jon joined Infiltrator Water Technologies in 2016 as a Project Engineer after graduating with his B.S. in Environmental Engineering from the University of Vermont.
 At Infiltrator, Jon works on the design and construction of decentralized wastewater treatment systems.
-Most recently, Jon has been working on design projects for the treatment of high strength waste streams, which includes wastewater generated from breweries, RV parks, and restaurants. <br>In addition to his engineering role, he also works on product regulation and research and development initiatives.
+Most recently, Jon has been working on design projects for the treatment of high strength waste streams, which includes wastewater generated from breweries, RV parks, and restaurants.
+In addition to his engineering role, he also works on product regulation and research and development initiatives.
 He has presented and published on a multitude of industry-related topics.
 Jon is currently pursuing a Master of Engineering at the University of Connecticut with a concentration in environmental engineering.

-Emerging Professionals Committee Marketing Liaison
+Emerging Professionals Committee Vice Chair